DeBugMarino/DeBugMarino/README.md

 Just like in Matrix, I believe the code is everywhere.
 It’s in the systems we interact with, the problems we solve, and the future we’re shaping.

-<h2> Skills </h2>
+<h2> Skills 🔧 </h2>

-In this vast Matrix of technology, I am continuously learning and evolving.

-My skills and knowledge allow me to explore, analyze, and shape the digital world.
-Here’s how I navigate through the code:
+In this Matrix of technology, I'm still learning and discovering the building blocks that shape the digital world.
+Here's how I navigate through the code:

+Web Development – [HTML, CSS, JavaScript, React, Node.js] As a web developer in training, I’m just beginning to uncover the secrets behind building both the frontend and backend of web applications.
+Much like Neo discovering the layers of the Matrix, I’m laying the foundation to create responsive, dynamic websites that seamlessly connect users with the digital world.

+Data Analysis (Beginner) – [Python, Pandas, Excel, Basic Data Visualization] In the realm of data, I’m starting to learn how to decode complex patterns and extract meaningful insights.
+Like Neo learning to "see" the code that powers the Matrix, I’m mastering the basics of data analysis to uncover hidden truths within datasets.